l7mp/l7mp.io/_docs/l7mp_getting_started.md

 ```

 The above call will send a DNS query to the minikube cluster, which the l7mp ingress gateway will properly route to the `kube-dns` service (after querying the same DNS service for the ClusterIP corresponding to `kube-dns`) and deliver the result back to the sender.

-For more information on the use of the l7mp service mesh, consult the Tasks section in the documentation.

 ### Clean up